tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

 <figcaption>From left to right: indigo, dark-violet, and purple.
 According to your web browser.</figcaption>
 </figure>

 Purple is a combination of two *spectral* colours.
 There is no wavelength of purple light -- it only exists as a combination of red and blue waves.
-Violet, however, is an actual spectral colour, with its own wavelength of approximately 380–420 nanometres.
-Indigo is positioned somewhere between violet and blue, but exactly where -- or if at all -- is a matter for debate.
+Violet, however, is an actual spectral colour with its own wavelength of approximately 380–420 nanometres.
+Indigo is positioned somewhere between blue and violet, but exactly where -- or if at all -- is a matter for debate.
 In his famous prism experiments, Isaac Newtown defined seven rainbow colours, squeezing indigo in just before violet.
-You may wonder, why seven colours from a graduated array spanning the visible spectrum?
-Seven had occult significance.
-It's no coincidence that there are seven colours in the rainbow, seven days of the week, and seven musical notes that define the western major scale.
+You may wonder, why seven colours from a blended array spanning the visible spectrum?
+This because seven had occult significance.
+It's no coincidence that there are seven colours in the rainbow, seven days of the week, and seven musical notes that make up the western major scale.
 Today, though, colour scientists are inclined to divide the spectrum at violet and blue, leaving no room for indigo.

-In these lessons, we drop indigo for a six colour rainbow (just like Pink Floyd did).
+In these lessons, we will drop indigo in favour of a six colour rainbow (just like Pink Floyd did).

 <figure>
   <img src="https://upload.wikimedia.org/wikipedia/en/3/3b/Dark_Side_of_the_Moon.png" />
   <figcaption>
     <em>The Dark Side of the Moon</em> album cover depicts a prism splitting a beam of white light into its constituent colours.
-Pink Floyd's designer, Storm Thorgerson, opted for a six-color, indigo-less rainbow.<br />
+Pink Floyd's designer, Storm Thorgerson, opted for a six-colour, indigo-less rainbow.<br />
     source: <a href="https://en.wikipedia.org/wiki/File:Dark_Side_of_the_Moon.png">Wikipedia</a>

   </figcaption>